cleaab/MPA_scenarios_Mediterranean/README.md

 - redistributing fishing effort according to the 3 redistribution strategies (fishing_redistribution_strategies)
 - scripts to spatialize fishing effort using Synthetic Aperture Radar imagery (fishing_effort)
 - scripts to calculate spatial metrics used for the Redundancy Analysis
+- scripts to calculate indicators from raw outputs (calculate_indicators)
-- scripts to create figures
+- scripts to create figures (create_figures)